ricardozacarias/taxi-trips/README.md

 Feel free to use any programming language and libraries of your choosing.
 Results should be delivered as a either a GitHub repo with the code and results (preferred), a zipped directory of code and results, or Colab Notebook(s). **Note:** If you post your work online, please ensure there are no references to CARTO or links to this homework.

-You should spend approximately 4 hours on these tasks.
-Try to document your thought process as much as possible.

-You have three tasks:

 **Data exploration and cleaning**

 * Download and assess the data